wekeo/learn-olci/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](http://colab.research.google.com/github/eumetlab/ocean/sensors/learn-olci/blob/main)
 [![Open in Planetary Computer](https://img.shields.io/badge/Open-Planetary%20Computer-black?style=flat&logo=microsoft)](https://pccompute.westeurope.cloudapp.azure.com/compute/hub/user-redirect/git-pull?repo=https://github.com/eumetlab/ocean/sensors/learn-olci&branch=main)

-**learn-olci** is a repository of Jupyter-Notebook based learning material that focusses on the specifics of the Sentinel-3 OLCI sensor, its Level-1B and Level-2 products and how to use them.
-The notebooks are suitable for beginners to ocean colour remote sensing, as well as intermediate level users that have experience in ocean colour or of other remote sensing approaches.
-Some knowledge of Python is required to use this material.
+The **learn-olci** module consists of a collection of python-based Jupyter-notebooks design to demonstrate the capability of the Ocean and Land Colour Instrument (OLCI), carried by the Sentinel-3 satellites, and to help users begin to work with its data at level-1B and level-2.

 For any questions about this repository, please contact ops@eumetsat.int.

-This repository can be launched in TrainHub WEkEO, Binder, colab
+This repository can be launched in TrainHub WEkEO, Binder, colab ...FINALIZE!

 ## License